-The Risk Management Meeting (RMM) is a formal governance committee established to provide recommendations and advice to the Chairman on enterprise-wide management of all risks, including key policies and frameworks for the management of risk, within HBPH as set out in HSBC's Enterprise Risk Management ("ERM") Framework.
+Enterprise-wide management of all risks

-The RMM will serve as the governance body for enterprise-wide risk management with particular focus on risk culture, risk appetite, risk profile, stress testing and integration of risk management into HBPH's strategic objectives.
-The RMM is charged with the following responsibilities: (1) to review HBPH enterprise risk reports (including risk map and top and emerging risk reports); (2) processes for managing Regulatory Compliance Risk arising from the activity of HBPH; (3) to review sub-committee reports and matters for escalation; (4) to promote and cascade a supportive culture in relation to risk management and controls and to ensure our risk management practices support our conduct outcomes.
+This includes key policies and frameworks for the management of risk, within HBPH as set out in HSBC's Enterprise Risk Management ("ERM") Framework including the Bank's risk culture, risk appetite, risk profile, stress testing and integration of risk management into HBPH's strategic objectives.
+The Committee is also charged with the following responsibilities: (1) to review HBPH enterprise risk reports (including risk map and top and emerging risk reports); (2) processes for managing Regulatory Compliance Risk arising from the activity of HBPH; (3) to review subcommittee reports and matters for escalation; and (4) to promote and cascade a supportive culture in relation to risk management and controls and to ensure our risk management practices support our conduct outcomes.